-Be prepared to provide resources for the employee to help them in the transition.
-Refer to the following as resources that are available for them:
+Be prepared to provide resources to the employee that will help them in the transition.
+Such resources may include:

 - Outplacement resources to assist in employees’ transition, job search, and resume preparation

-The separation process can be emotional for all parties, so you should be prepared for this.
+The separation process can be emotional for all parties, so you should be prepared for difficult responses.

-- Try to anticipate questions ahead of time and have the answers to those questions
+- Try to anticipate questions ahead of time and have answers prepared

 - Remember to have a box of tissues available

-Below is an employee layoff script that shows how a notification meeting might take place.
-Although not meant to represent the ideal conversation, the script below is intended to act as a starting point in developing your own notification script as you approach a reduction in force.
+Below is an employee layoff script that shows how a notification meeting might occur.
+Although it is not meant to represent the ideal conversation, the script below can be used as a starting point in developing your own notification script as you approach a reduction in force.
 It covers the three main elements that are commonly covered in a notification meeting.

 In the notification meeting, we suggest getting to the point quickly.
 The goal is to deliver the news to a colleague succinctly, with empathy and in a manner that allows the employee to retain their dignity.

 Greet the employee and remember to address him/her by first name.
 Manager: Hi [Name].
 Thank you for meeting with me today.